Pre-Season Preparation – Getting myself ready to coach!!

 Pre-Season Preparation – Training Time and Locations!

 Each fall season recreation team will train twice per week.
 Typically on either Monday/Wednesday or Tuesday/Thursday.
 Field locations are pre-selected to ensure player safety.
 For example all Under 6 teams will train at specific fields in Novato.
 Training sessions are one hour and start at 4:00 pm, 5:00 pm, or 6:00 pm.
 Trainings take place on one half of one (GAME) soccer field, or in an area approximately 25 yards x 25 yards on unmarked areas at specified fields.

 All training times are coordinated by Brenda Lunning-Camp, the League Administrator.
-Ms. Lunning-Camp will provide detailed information to all coaches with instructions on Training Field Sign-ups in early July.
+Ms. Lunning-Camp will provide detailed information to all coaches with instructions on Training Field Sign-ups in July.